 9 PACKING

 Wrap individually in wax paper or polyethylene bag and pack in cardboard cartons or as agreed to between the purchaser and the supplier.
-On the package of the product batch Number, lot number, and serial number shall be mentioned.
+On the package of the product batch number, lot number, and serial number shall be mentioned.

 ANNEX A